WHO SHOULD TAKE AN STD TEST?

 It is always a best practice to get tested for an STD regardless of whether your partner agrees with you or not.

 Never assume you are clean just because you are not experiencing any symptoms.
 It is always possible for symptoms to gradually show up as everyone experiences symptoms differently.
 People might be infected and not be aware they are carrying a sexually transmitted disease.
 Getting tested is the only way to know for sure if you are “clean” for not.
-STD tests are available through simple blood and urine screening.
+STD tests are available through simple blood and urine screening at one of our convenient STD testing centers.

 There is someone that you’ve just met and are really into.
 You’re thinking of taking it to the next level- unprotected sex.